The Union is our medium-large hardtail, influenced by those halcyon early days when one bike did nearly everything.

 Like everyday life, the cycle industry is a noisy place.
 It bombards you with the latest must-have products in the latest categories, all depicted in epic environments at sunset.
 The Union is our escape from that.

 The Union is made from repairable steel and you decide the colour.
 The decals are replaceable.
-It's a simple tool made simply for getting outside.
+It's a simple tool, made to make you want to get outside.

 A modern, beautiful heritage.

 The Union is the first frame based around our short/long sizing and proportional wheel sizing idea.
 It's a beautifully mannered handmade frame that combines modern standards, geometry and materials with old ideas, sleek lines and slim tubes.

 The butted and shaped steel tubes add that desirable spring, medium length stays keep the front wheel stay down while climbing, and the longer wheelbase mean it's stable on the descents, well mannered while crossing ground quickly and rider weight is placed centrally.
 Combined with a short offset fork, the considered head angle makes the whole package a whole lot of fun.

 How to get one.

 Frames start at £1,250 for standard geometry in either a short or long, and frame kits start at £1,400.

 Frames are made to order in batches of 10 so there may be a wait of up to three months until your order is ready.
 For an additional cost certain frame elements can be altered to customer requirements.

 Note: the photographed frame is a prototype.
 The final frame will feature a chainstay yoke, slightly different profile stays and tweaked dropper seatpost routing.

 The X44 head tube is suitable for 1 1/8", tapered and 1.5" steerer forks, as well as running slackening headsets.
 It also provides a large weld contact patch for the top and down tube.